sunniel/VirtualNetContentSharing/Experiment Results/README.md

 | Average object size            | 4.5MB     |
 | MTU                            | 1518B     |

+Figure 3 and Figure 4 shows the experiment result.
+Figure 3 describes the content retrieval process without addressing bot dynamics, while Figure 4 describes the process with addressing bot dynamics.
+It is obvious that users can perceive less content retrieval delay in the proximate-based content download strategy than in the inventory-based stragtegy (i.e., the basic model), because, in  the former strategy, more objects within the user perception range can be retrieved and loaded to the screen first, reducing the time of waiting in play.
+In this experiment, the proposed content retrieval approach shows the similar  performance to the third model (i.e., the augmented basic approach with distance-based content retrieval).
+To this point, it seems that the third model is simpler than the proposed model.
+However, the last experiment shows that the basic model will generate more communication overhead than the proposed model.
+Thus, combined the two results, the proposed model is optimal.

 ![Number of hops of routing versus number of objects without Address bot dynamics!](https://github.com/sunniel/VirtualNetContentSharing/blob/master/Experiment%20Results/Perceived%20Content%20Retrieval%20Delay%20without%20Churn.png)
 Figure 3.
 Content Retrieval Time versus number of objects without Address bot dynamics